 Mitral valve stenosis refers to a narrowing of the mitral valve, which obstructs the filling of the left ventricle.

-The most common cause of mitral valve stenosis is rheumatic fever, which however may date back many years.
-Therefore, asking the patient about history of frequent bacterial tonsillitis is important.
+The most common cause of mitral valve stenosis is rheumatic fever, which, however, may date back many years.
+Therefore, asking the patient about the history of frequent bacterial tonsillitis is important.
 Rarely, there may be congenital stenosis in the mitral valve area.